Underwater level rejection

 The examples and explanations are mainly for underwater demand in this article, but the same rules apply to underwater supply (shorts underwater), just the structure is inverted.

 Volume on initial wash

-A good practice is observing how much volume trades on major breakdown or breaktroughs and how much volume trades back on the retest leg.
-For example once the major demand level is washed, does it trade very heavy volume on that wash?
-Because if it does then chances of many traders still being underwater (longs) is less likely.
-The most optimal scenario is where on the initial wash of demand there is little volume traded, this increases chances that a lot underwater traders are still holding and not yet liquidating.
+A good practice is observing how much volume trades on major breakdown or breakthroughs and how much volume price trades back on the retest leg.
+For example, once the main demand level is washed, does it trade a hefty volume on that wash?
+Because if it does, then the chances of many traders still being underwater (longs) are less likely.
+The most optimal scenario is where on the initial wash of demand there is little volume traded, this increases chances that a lot of underwater traders are still holding and not yet liquidating.

 The example below of smaller volume on initial wash for a better chance of underwater rejection:

 If the structure is under distribution and not accumulation (in an uptrend), then once washed out, chances for rejection are smaller because there were more sellers than buyers participating in the structure in the first place.
 Unless one is a forensic expert at reading the tape, this is hard to tell and often much easier to say after the fact.
 Trading is always a balance between assumptions vs. hard research data.